ashlynthemitm/MaternalHealthResearch/README.md

 # Maternal Health Research

-The research investigates the impact of bias on health outcomes for Black women, focusing particularly on maternal care.
+This research investigates the impact of bias on health outcomes for Black women, focusing particularly on maternal health.
-It proposes strategies to mitigate bias through personalized education, exemplified by the development of a mobile application aimed at providing access to relevant health information and resources.
-Additionally, the study is currently designing and implementing a model alert system and virtual coaching program, tailored to modern attention spans, to enhance maternal health monitoring and support.
-Through these ongoing efforts, the research aims to contribute to improved outcomes and equity in healthcare for Black women.
+It proposes strategies to mitigate bias through personalized engagement for pregnant women to effectively learn about their personal health.
+A proposed computational framework consisting of machine learning and natural language processing models is used for early detection and intervention.

 ## Table of Contents